 Deepen Your Faith

-As you can see, studying and understanding the Jewish roots to Christianity can supernaturally transform your faith.
+As you can see, studying and understanding the Jewish roots of Christianity can supernaturally transform your faith.
 Understanding your spiritual heritage reveals more of God’s character.
-You carry that with you wherever go, experiencing God on another level daily.
+You carry that with you wherever you go, experiencing God on another level daily.

 He set these instructions and observances in place for His chosen people years ago.
 You have been grafted into the family of God.
 Do you want to join Him in the feast?

 Don’t miss the Rosh Hashanah New Year celebration!
-Check out our events page for details!
+Check out our events page for details and register!

 Additional Rosh Hashanah observances include: